Linear Communication Model Example Situation. Advantages and Disadvantages of Linear Model of Communication.

 Reading newspapers is another example of a one-way communication process.
 The readers can receive the information but cannot respond.

 For example, Joe Biden, the 46th U.S. president, delivers a speech on CNN after returning from Ukraine.
-People are watching television to hear the president’s statement.
+People are watching television to hear the president's statement.
 He announces $500 million for military support in Ukraine.
-The speaker is the message’s sender, and the audiences are the receiver.
+The speaker is the message's sender, and the audience is the receiver.
 The message has been transmitted through the CNN television channel.
 However, audiences can not respond to the speech instantly.
 The feedback is not presented in this type of communication; hence, it is a one-way communication process.

 A no-reply email is also an example of a linear communication process.
 The receiver receives the messages in email but cannot reply to them.
 A no-reply is sent from the company domain email that doesn't receive feedback.